apache/spark/CI.rst

     that require CI image are skipped, and we only run the tests on the files that changed in the incoming commit - unlike pylint/flake8/mypy, those static checks are per-file based and they should not miss any important change.

+Similarly to selective tests we also run selective security scans.
+In Pull requests, the Python scan will only run when there is a python code change and javascript scan will only run if there is a javascript or yarn.lock file change.
+For master builds, all scans are always executed.

 Naming conventions for stored images